mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 ### Don't wrap functions in anonymous functions

-The built-ins `sorted`, `max`, and `min`, accept a keyword argument `key` that turns these three built-ins into three very versatile built-ins.
+The built-ins `sorted`, `max`, and `min`, accept a keyword argument `key` that turns these three built-ins into three versatile built-ins.
 The keyword argument `key` is supposed to be a function that gets applied to the values you passed to `sorted`/`max`/`min`, and the values that the key function returns are the values that the built-ins `sorted`/`max`/`min` rely on to compute the ordering.

 As an illustrative example, let us take the function `max`.